guillempuig/build-jenkins-job/README.md

 # Hello world docker action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action builds/triggers a jenkins job, waiting it to be finished and enabling to pass job params.

 ## Inputs